 Level Up Industry Lesson: Video Game Producer

 Think you might have what it takes to produce games?
-In this Level Up Industry Lesson, we’ll be going over what a Video Game Producer does, and the requirements of what it takes to become one.
+In this second installment of our Level Up Industry Lessons, we’ll be going over what a Video Game Producer does, and the requirements of what it takes to become one.